-The ACR Reproductive Health Initiative (RHI) is a multi-disciplinary, multi-stakeholder initiative that is being designed and developed to assist with the dissemination and implementation of scientifically sound information to address the unmet needs in the treatment and management of fertility, pregnancy, and lactation in those affected by autoimmune and systemic inflammatory diseases.
-The goal of the RHI is to take the Summit Report and the Guidelines “off the shelf and into the clinic” through a series of interventions designed to educate and raise awareness of the possibilities and implications in reproductive health for those with rheumatic disease.
+The ACR Reproductive Health Initiative (RHI) is a multi-disciplinary, multi-stakeholder initiative, created to support the dissemination and implementation of scientifically sound information to address the unmet needs in the treatment and management of fertility, pregnancy, and lactation in those affected by autoimmune and systemic inflammatory diseases.

 The RHI merged the 2020 American College of Rheumatology Guideline for the Management of Health in Rheumatic and Musculoskeletal Diseases and the March 2015 ACR Reproductive Health Summit recommendations.

 The RHI’s inaugural Reproductive Health & Rheumatic Disease Symposium was held in May 2022.
 Experts in reproductive rheumatology gathered virtually to share current research, present case studies, discuss future needs in the field, and connect with each other.

 Reproductive Health Guideline

 The 2020 American College of Rheumatology Guideline for the Management of Health in Rheumatic and Musculoskeletal Diseases was published in February 2020.
 The evidence-based guideline includes contraceptive recommendations and suggestions for rheumatologists co-managing patients with obstetrician-gynecologists (OB/GYNs) and other specialists.

 ACR/Bedsider Contraception Resources